elliottwa9/elliottwa.github.io/_pages/resume.md

 Work experience
 ======
-* Everything that I have done was in high school, so I don't believe they apply now.
-But your company can be the first one here. :smiley:
+* Even though I have work experience on my resume, everything I have done was in high school, so I don't want to put them here.
+Although, your company can be the first one here. :smiley:

 Extracurriculars
 ======